Louis C.K.: 2017: Sexual misconduct allegations and fallout

-In 2015, rumors about C.K.'s behavior toward women in his professional life began to appear on various websites, from high-profile names such as Roseanne Barr, Jen Kirkman, and Tig Notaro.
+In 2015, rumors about C.K.'s behavior toward women in his professional life began to appear on various websites, from high-profile sources such as Roseanne Barr, Jen Kirkman, and Tig Notaro.
 Two years later, in a September 2017 Vanity Fair interview, comedian Notaro cut ties with C.K., a one-time collaborator and producer on her show One Mississippi, saying that he should address the rumors of sexual impropriety, and alluding to an unspecified "incident" between herself and C.K.
 As he had in the past, C.K. denied the allegations in a September 2017 New York Times interview, saying: "They're rumors, that's all that is ...
 I don't think talking about that stuff in the press ... is a good idea."
-On November 9, 2017, The Orchard, distributor of C.K.'s upcoming film I Love You, Daddy, canceled the New York premiere of the film due to "unexpected circumstances".
+On November 9, 2017, The Orchard, distributor of C.K.'s then-upcoming film I Love You, Daddy, canceled the New York premiere of the film due to "unexpected circumstances".

-Later that day, the New York Times published allegations of sexual misconduct from five women against C.K.
+Later that day, The New York Times published allegations of sexual misconduct from five women against C.K.
 The women who spoke out in the article included comedy duo Dana Min Goodman and Julia Wolov, who claimed that C.K. had invited them to his hotel room in 2002 during the US Comedy Arts Festival where he masturbated in front of them.
 They relayed the incident to ImprovOlympics founder Charna Halpern.
-The comedian Rebecca Corry stated that when they were on the set of a television pilot in 2005, C.K. offered to masturbate in front of her and she declined.
+Comedian Rebecca Corry stated that when they were on the set of a television pilot in 2005, C.K. offered to masturbate in front of her and she declined.
 Corry reported the incident and no action was taken.
 Comedian Abby Schachner alleged that C.K. masturbated while they were on the phone describing the conduct as "unprofessional and inappropriate".
 Both Corry and Schachner stated that C.K. privately apologized for his past behavior several years later.